ABHISHEKVISHWAKARMA80/Diabetes-Classification-Machine-Learning-in-Health-/README.md

 3. output.csv is the final result.

 # Pros of KNN

--Simple to implement
+- Simple to implement

--Flexible to feature/distance choices
+- Flexible to feature/distance choices

--Naturally handles multi-class cases
+- Naturally handles multi-class cases

--Can do well in practice with enough representative data
+- Can do well in practice with enough representative data

 # Cons of KNN

--Need to determine the value of parameter K (number of nearest neighbors)
+- Need to determine the value of parameter K (number of nearest neighbors)

--Computation cost is quite high because we need to compute the distance of each query instance to all training samples.
+- Computation cost is quite high because we need to compute the distance of each query instance to all training samples.

--Storage of data
+- Storage of data

--Must know we have a meaningful distance function.
+- Must know we have a meaningful distance function.

 K-NN is also a lazy learner because it doesn’t learn a discriminative function from the training data but “memorizes” the training dataset instead.